-Kyari Didn’t Use High Commission’s Funds for UK Treatment – Presidency - Nigeria Today
+Kyari didn’t use High Commission’s funds for UK treatment – Presidency - Nigeria Today

 “Hospital records are available for verification to show that the Nigeria High Commission in London didn’t spend a penny on Kyari, as its involvement didn’t go beyond the issuance of the letter of guarantee to the Wellington Hospital,” Shehu added.

-The post Kyari Didn’t Use High Commission’s Funds for UK Treatment – Presidency appeared first on SIGNAL.
+The post Kyari didn’t use High Commission’s funds for UK treatment – Presidency appeared first on The Nation Nigeria.

 Follow us on twitter @NigeriaTodayNG